lsaravia/AmazonFireTippingPoints/Notes.md

 consisting of large variability of fires between years and extremely large cluster fire sizes that follow a power-law distribution. <!--  This is against reduction of pyrodiversity you mention in the introduction -->

+---
+@SilvaJunior2020

+Deforestation levels in the Brasilian Amazonas are in 2020 44% below the levels of 1996-2005 [@SilvaJunior2020] this could explain the reducion